damianhakert/damianhakert.github.io/source/posts/2016-12-10-proposed-server-purchase-for-gitlab-com.html.md

 Choosing a common node will mean that file storage servers will have too much CPU and that application servers will have to much disk space.
 We plan to remedy that by running everything on Kubernetes.
-This allows us to have a blended workloads using all CPU and disk.
+This allows us to have a blended workload using all CPU and disk.
 For example we can file storage and background jobs on the same server, one is disk heavy and one is CPU heavy.
 We will start by having one workload per server to reduce complexity.
 This means that when we need to grow we can still unlock almost twice as much disk space and CPU by blending the workloads.